 4 issues on Magzter

 Thought-provoking articles on Japan and Asia are invited.
 KJ is a volunteer-based, non-profit publication; contributors receive a free one-year subscription.

-Our name, “Kyoto Journal,” also reflects more than a physical location.
+At the same time, our name, “Kyoto Journal,” also reflects more than a physical location.
 Kyoto is a place of deep spiritual and cultural heritage, and has been the measure of such things here in Japan for more than a millennium.
-Kyoto culture has looked deeply inwards (think Zen, and a host of related experiential paths) and has also drawn richly from outside, especially in relatively recent years since the Meiji modernization.
+Kyoto culture has looked deeply inwards and has also drawn richly from outside, especially since the Meiji modernization.
 Essentially, KJ is a community that transcends place, while respecting and celebrating regional and local identity.